 Feature three: Collaboration tools

-It would be a shame to have all your tasks and responsibilities easily visualised but not properly integrated with all your other project management tools and processes.
+It would be a shame to have all your tasks and responsibilities easily visualised but not well integrated with all your other project management tools and processes.
 An effective project management software will allow you to easily collaborate within the software itself without having to either manually input data from different applications or have data gaps between the different platforms.

 Feature four: Real-time monitoring and dashboards